Rafael Devers Player Props: Red Sox vs. Tigers

 Rafael Devers At The Plate

-- Among the qualified hitters, he ranks 66th in batting average, while his on-base percentage ranks 73rd and he is 15th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 61st, his on-base percentage ranks 66th, and he is 19th in the league in slugging.

-- Devers has driven home a run in 47 games this year (42.7%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on eight occasions..
+- Devers has had at least one RBI in 42.3% of his games this year (47 of 111), with more than one RBI 19 times (17.1%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.